AlphaCloudX/Images-From-Legacy-Mc-Client/README.md

 ### Object Detection & Aim Assist (2022)

 [![Python Deep Learning Demo](https://img.youtube.com/vi/seb8aCPnXJ4/0.jpg)](https://youtu.be/seb8aCPnXJ4)
 **Description:** Showcases a fully external cheat using deep learning for aim assistance.
 The original Minecraft client I created is visible in the bottom right corner, running on a duplicate account.
-This marks my transition into Python and computer vision-based automation at the start of 2020.
+This marks my transition into Python and computer vision-based automation at the start of 2022.
+Yes, before ChatGPT and all the hype around it came out!

 ---